-This checklist and examination guide is intended to be used as a job aid by Coast Guard Examiners and owners/operators of commercial fishing vessels who engage in this Voluntary Safety Initiative (VSI).
+This checklist and examination guide is intended to be used as a job aid by Coast Guard Examiners and vessel owners of vessels that wish to participate in this Voluntary Safety Initiative (VSI).

-The VSI was developed through a collaboration of the Coast Guard, National Institute for Occupational Safety and Health (NIOSH), vessel owners, members of the fishing industry, and the Commercial Fishing Safety Advisory Committee (CFSAC) in advance of the possible establishment of an Alternate Safety Compliance Program (ASCP).
+The VSI was developed through a collaboration of the Coast Guard, National Institute for Occupational Safety and Health (NIOSH), vessel owners, members of the fishing industry and the Commercial Fishing Safety Advisory Committee (CFSAC) as the precursor to the establishment of the Alternate Safety Compliance Program (ASCP).

 The Coast Guard Authorization Act of 2010 and Marine Transportation Act of 2012 ("the Acts") extended classification requirements to certain new Commercial Fishing Vessels.
-Existing vessels that are 50 feet or more in overall length, operate more than 3 nautical miles from shore, and are 25 years of age or more, may be required to comply with an ASCP that may be developed by the Coast Guard.
-However, that compliance will require implementing regulations that are under consideration for amending 46 CFR Part 28.
+For existing vessels that are 50 feet or more in overall length, operate more than 3 nautical miles from shore and are 25 years or more after 2020, must enroll in the ASCP that is currently under development by the Coast Guard.
+However, that requirement has been put on hold while regulations are drafted and codified in 46 Code of Federal Regulations, Part 28.

-Although the safety measures and practices listed in this document are to be focused primarily toward vessels 50 feet or greater in overall length, operating more than three nautical miles from shore, and that are more than 25 years of age, these safety initiatives and good marine practices should be considered for ALL commercial fishing vessels where reasonable and practicable.
+Although the safety measures and practices contained in this document are to be focused primarily toward vessels 50 feet or greater in overall length, operating more than three nautical miles from shore, and that are more than 25 years of age, these safety initiatives and good marine practices should be considered for ALL commercial fishing vessels where reasonable and practicable.

 Fishing organizations representing specific fleets should feel free, and are encouraged, to work with Coast Guard District Commercial Fishing Vessel Safety (CFVS) Coordinators to determine the safety measures in this document that may, or may not, be applicable to their fleet.
-A fleet-specific safety initiative with good marine practices may be developed for their fleet(s) in lieu of this document and presented to the Coast Guard for consideration and acceptance.
+A fleet-specific safety initiative with good marine practices may be developed in lieu of this document and presented to the Coast Guard.